Harokku/logreason/internal/secrets/README.md

 ## Features

-- Load secrets from environment variables
+- Load secrets from environment variables (with or without prefix)
+- Load secrets from .env files
 - Load secrets from plain JSON files (for development)
 - Load secrets from encrypted JSON files (for production)
 - Thread-safe access to secrets